These no-bake and secretly healthy avocado fudge bites are a healthy snack that’s easy to make.

 But seeing as I am currently puppy-less, at least this means I need not worry about an evil puppy stealing my food.

-- 2 tbsp pure maple syrup or raw agave
+- 3 tbsp pure maple syrup, honey, or agave (or stevia to taste)

 - 1/4 tsp pure vanilla extract